 - Secure email is provided through Online Banking, giving you peace of mind that your communications with us are always private.

 - Ongoing Security Risk Evaluation.
 We are continually evaluating risk and vulnerabilities and putting controls in place to manage and control these risks.
-New technology advancements are evaluated ongoing to ensure that we are providing the most secure environment for you confidential and financial information.
+New technology advancements are evaluated ongoing to ensure that we are providing the most secure environment for your confidential financial information.

 How do I report a fraudulent e-mail or website?

 To report a suspicious email or Web page, forward the information to firstname.lastname@example.org.